 - And a number of other open-sourced maps available as layers

 Just like adding pins to a map, I add waypoints at all of the locations I want to photograph.
-But I can do so much more too.
+But you can do so much more too.

-Custom Icons – Instead of just your standard default pin, assigning a custom icon to the pin lets me quickly see what kind of feature this is.
-I’m a very visual person, and this lets me build a catalog in my brain of where each kind of feature is.
+Instead of just your standard default pin, assigning a custom icon to the pin lets me quickly see what kind of feature this is.
+I’m a very visual person, and this allows me to build a catalog in my brain of where each type of feature is.

-I have my waypoints I want to photograph – but is it public land?
+I have my waypoints I want to photograph – but how can I access them, if at all?

 What are the roads like, and where can I camp?

 If you’re on USFS land, Gaia GPS has additional layers called USFS Roads and Trails and USFS Recreation Sites.